Ayoub-Igo10/Github-Setup/README.md

 Data types

-- Integer
+- Integer - A whole number
-- String
+- String - A sequence of characters
 - Character - Single
-- Booeleon - Yes/No
+- Booeleon - Value of either true or false
-- Float Number
+- Float Number - A number with a decimal point